Regional and Comparative Studies

 RCST Major Declaration

-To declare a major in Regional and Comparative Studies, you must write an essay describing a theme you want to explore and complete the appropriate form (below) with a proposed course listing.
+To declare a major in Regional and Comparative Studies, you must write an essay describing a theme you would like to explore and draft a proposed course listing.

 TIPS ON SELECTING A THEME: